MicrosoftDocs/win32/desktop-src/LearnWin32/windows-coding-conventions.md

 A more common form of Hungarian notation uses prefixes to give *type* information—for example, *dw* for **DWORD** and *w* for **WORD**.

+> [!NOTE]
-Note, the cpp core guildines discourage prefix notation (e.g. Hungarian), see [NL.5: Avoid encoding type information in names](https://github.com/isocpp/CppCoreGuidelines/blob/master/CppCoreGuidelines.md#nl5-avoid-encoding-type-information-in-names), and internally, the Windows team no longer uses it.
-Its use remains in many samples and documentation.
+> The [C++ Core Guidelines](https://isocpp.github.io/CppCoreGuidelines/CppCoreGuidelines) discourage prefix notation (for example, Hungarian notation).
+See [NL.5: Avoid encoding type information in names](https://github.com/isocpp/CppCoreGuidelines/blob/master/CppCoreGuidelines.md#nl5-avoid-encoding-type-information-in-names).
+Internally, the Windows team no longer uses it.
+But its use remains in samples and documentation.

 ## Next

 [Working with Strings](working-with-strings.md)